Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Additional results

 \subsection{Mitigating LLM hacking risk}

-Here, we extend the results from Section~\ref{ssec:MitigatingLLMhackingrisk}, providing a complete overview of all mitigation techniques, as well as additional details on model selection strategies.
+Here, we extend the results from Section~\ref{ssec:MitigatingLLMhackingrisk}, providing a complete overview of all mitigation techniques and all annotation tasks.
+We also provide additional details on model selection strategies.

-\subsection{Sampling strategy comparison}
+\subsubsection{Sampling strategy comparison}

 While Section~\ref{ssec:MitigatingLLMhackingrisk} focuses on the most distinct mitigation strategies, Figure~\ref{fig:llm_hacking_mitigation_techniques_ALL} reveals that the choice of sampling strategy (random vs.\ low confidence vs.\ active) has minimal impact on overall effectiveness.
 The differences between M1, M4, and M7 (all using ground truth only) are negligible, as are the differences between M2, M5, and M8 (all using ground truth + LLM).
 Hence, sophisticated sampling strategies provide limited benefit over simple random sampling when the number of human annotations is fixed.
+Notice that results for $n_{\text{human}}=1,000$ do not contain tasks with very few datapoints, which means that the results may not be perfectly comparable to the results with $n_{\text{human}}=1,000$.

-\subsection{Prompt performance variation}
+\subsubsection{Prompt performance variation}

 The ``best prompt'' results shown throughout our analysis represent an optimistic scenario where researchers have access to enough ground truth labels to select the optimal prompt.
 This provides an upper bound on what careful prompt engineering might achieve.
 In practice, the baseline results (averaged across all reasonable prompts) better represent expected performance when researchers lack extensive validation data.